17 Amazing Things to do in Madeira

 Also, there are quite a few tunnels along the trail so a headtorch will come in handy.

-Hike Caldeirão Inferno
+Hike Caldeirão do Inferno

-Visit the Traditional Santana Houses
+Visit the Casas de Santana

 Inside, there’s an attic, where agricultural products were kept, and a ground floor divided into two separate parts; the kitchen and the bedroom.